 The Rock is one of the best gay venues in the area for catching live entertainment of all kinds, from drag cabarets to concerts to comedy shows.
-There's a large show stage, a spacious patio, and a nicely decorated bar with videos, a juke box, and karaoke.
-Regular events include drag bingo on Mondays, viewing parties of RuPaul's Drag Race, and fetish nights.
+There's a large show stage, a spacious patio, and a nicely decorated bar with videos, a jukebox and karaoke.
+Regular events include karaoke on Mondays, viewing parties of RuPaul's Drag Race, and fetish nights.
 Although drawing mostly a gay and lesbian crowd, The Rock is popular with everybody when there's a fun and campy show scheduled.

 Songbird is a homey, bohemian space that presents rotating art exhibits, hosts poetry and spoken-word, and books acoustic, jazz, and rock musicians.
-It's only open until 7 PM on weekdays (and 4 PM on Saturdays), but as daytime hangouts go, it's one of the better venues in downtown Phoenix for meeting and mingling with creative spirits.
+It's open 8 p.m. every day during the summer.
+As daytime hangouts go, it's one of the better venues in downtown Phoenix for meeting and mingling with creative spirits.
 The food and drink come from Cortez Coffee Roasters, Maya Tea, Treehouse Bakery, SweetArt Bakery, and Latin Fusion Foods.

 With its icy-blue-hued interior, Switch is both a snazzy cocktail and wine bar and a terrific restaurant specializing in casual sandwiches and comfort foods prepared with fresh ingredients.
 Popular standbys include the lobster-seafood crepes; spinach-feta salad; Thai-braised beef tacos; and smoked turkey, avocado, and bacon panini.
 Breakfast is served on the weekends, too.
 There's an eclectic selection of wines by the glass, plus old-school (Gibson martinis, sidecars) and new-school drinks.